Andraoz85/netflix_new/README.md

 To run this project on your local machine, please follow these steps:

-Clone the Repository
+Clone the Repository.
 Open a terminal or command prompt on your machine.
 Change the current directory to the location where you want to clone the repository.
 Run the following command to clone the repository:
        git clone https://github.com/Andraoz85/netflix_new.git

- Navigate to the project directory
+ Navigate to the project directory.
  Install the required packages:
        pip install -r requirements.txt
   This command will install all the necessary packages specified in the requirements.txt file.

-  Navigate to the notebook folder
+  Navigate to the notebook folder.
   Launch Jupyter Notebook:
       jupyter notebook